-31. Are the reporting requirements for CAREER awards the same as for other NSF awards?
+35. Are the reporting requirements for CAREER awards the same as for other NSF awards?

-In addition to meeting all of the requirements for annual and final reports that apply to other NSF awards, the reports for CAREER awards must summarize progress in both research and educational activities and indicate how well these activities are being integrated and assessed.
-Collaborative and international activities should also be described.
+In addition to meeting all the requirements for annual and final reports that apply to other NSF awards, the reports for CAREER awards must summarize progress in both research and educational activities and indicate how well these activities are being integrated and assessed.
+Collaborative and international activities, if included in the proposal, should also be described.

-32. What types of supplemental funds are available for CAREER awards?
+36. What types of supplemental funds are available for CAREER awards?

-CAREER awards are eligible for supplemental funding as described in the PAPPG (e.g., international activities, Research Experiences for Undergraduates, Career-Life-Balance).
-Contact your disciplinary Program Officer to ask about possible supplemental funding opportunities for CAREER awards.
+CAREER awards are eligible for supplemental funding as described in the PAPPG.
+Check the CAREER website or contact your cognizant Program Officer to ask about possible supplemental funding opportunities for CAREER awards.

-33. What happens to my CAREER award if I leave my academic appointment for a position that is tenured, tenure-track, or tenure-track-equivalent at a CAREER-eligible institution?
+37. What happens to my CAREER award if I leave my academic appointment for a position that is tenured, tenure-track, or tenure-track-equivalent at a CAREER-eligible institution?